Winter Paddleboarding — How to Stay Safe and Train All Year in Cold Weather

 Cold Water vs Cold Air — Dress for the Water, Not the Sky

-Here’s the thing that took me an embarrassing amount of time to internalize: a 60-degree air temperature with 45-degree water is a drysuit day.
+Here’s what took me an embarrassing amount of time to figure out: 60-degree air with 45-degree water is a drysuit day.
 Full stop.
-I used to look out my window in November, see sunshine, feel the relatively mild air on my face, and assume that was the relevant data.
+I used to look out my window in November, feel the mild air on my face, watch the sun come up over the trees — and treat all of that as the relevant data.
 It isn’t.
-The air temperature is almost irrelevant to your actual risk profile when paddleboarding in winter.
+Air temperature is almost meaningless to your actual risk profile when you’re on a board in winter.

-What matters is what happens in the first 90 seconds after you fall in.
+What matters is what happens in the first 90 seconds after you hit the water.

-When your body hits water below 60 degrees Fahrenheit, you experience something called cold shock response.
-It’s involuntary.
-Your body triggers an immediate gasp reflex — a sharp, uncontrolled intake of breath.
-Your breathing rate spikes to three or four times normal.
+When your body goes into water below 60 degrees Fahrenheit, you experience cold shock response.
+It’s involuntary — your body triggers an immediate gasp reflex, a sharp and completely uncontrolled intake of breath.
+Breathing rate spikes to three or four times normal.
 In some people, there’s a cardiac component.
-None of this is a gradual process you can think your way through.
-It happens before your conscious brain has time to form a plan.
+None of this is gradual.
+None of it waits for your conscious brain to form a plan.
+It happens fast.

-This is the mechanism that kills people.
-Not hypothermia — that’s the gradual core temperature drop that takes 30 to 90 minutes depending on water temperature and body composition.
+That’s what kills people.
+Not hypothermia — that’s the gradual core temperature drop that takes 30 to 90 minutes depending on water temp and body composition.
 Cold shock operates in the first 30 to 90 seconds of immersion.
-If you’re alone, if you inhale water during that gasp reflex, if the shock triggers a cardiac event — those outcomes don’t require prolonged exposure.
-They require about a minute.
+If you’re alone when it hits, if you inhale water during that gasp, if it triggers a cardiac event — those outcomes don’t need prolonged exposure.
+They need about a minute.

-Experienced cold-water paddlers have a phrase for this: dress for the swim, not for the paddle.
-Your gear decisions should be based on what happens if you’re suddenly, unexpectedly in the water.
-Not on what will keep you comfortable while you’re upright on your board in the morning air.
+Experienced cold-water paddlers have a saying: dress for the swim, not for the paddle.
+Your gear decisions should reflect what happens if you’re suddenly, unexpectedly in the water — not what keeps you comfortable while you’re upright in the morning air.

-A PFD — worn, not bungeed to the board — is non-negotiable in cold water precisely because of this.
+A PFD — worn on your body, not bungeed to the board — is non-negotiable in cold water precisely because of this.
 Cold shock can take your voluntary swimming ability offline within seconds.
-A PFD keeps your airway above water when your arms stop cooperating.
-This is not hypothetical.
+The PFD keeps your airway above water when your arms stop cooperating.
+That’s not a hypothetical scenario.
+That’s the scenario.

 What to Wear — Temperature Thresholds and Gear

 Water temperature is the number you need.
-Not air temperature, not the weather app’s “feels like” reading.
-Most weather services don’t prominently feature water temperature, but NOAA’s buoy data is publicly available and specific.
-For inland lakes and reservoirs, you’re estimating — water temperatures typically lag air temperatures by four to six weeks in autumn, meaning a lake in a region that’s been cold for two weeks is colder than you think.
+Not the weather app.
+Not the “feels like” reading.
+NOAA buoy data is publicly available and specific — that’s your source for coastal and large inland bodies.
+For smaller lakes and reservoirs, you’re estimating.
+Water temperatures typically lag air temperatures by four to six weeks in autumn, which means a lake in a region that’s been cold for two weeks is colder than you think it is.

 Here’s a working framework:

 • Above 70°F — Board shorts and a PFD.
 Normal summer conditions.
-Cold shock is not a significant factor above this threshold.
+Cold shock isn’t a significant factor above this threshold.

 • 60–70°F — Wetsuit territory.
-Minimum 2mm full suit.
-Neoprene booties are worth adding.
-This is the range where a lot of recreational paddlers get complacent because the water doesn’t feel that cold at first.
+Minimum 2mm full suit, neoprene booties worth adding.
+This is the range where recreational paddlers get complacent — the water doesn’t feel that cold at first contact, and then it does.

 • 50–60°F — 3/2mm full wetsuit minimum.
 Add neoprene gloves and booties.
-For sessions over an hour, add a hood.
-The O’Neill Psycho Tech 3/2mm (around $350) is a reasonable reference point in this range — flexible enough to paddle in, warm enough to actually matter.
+For sessions over an hour, a hood.
+The O’Neill Psycho Tech 3/2mm runs around $350 and is a reasonable reference point here — flexible enough to paddle in, warm enough to actually do something.

 • Below 50°F — Drysuit territory.
-A drysuit keeps you completely dry and allows you to layer wool or synthetic base layers underneath.
+A drysuit keeps you completely dry and lets you layer wool or synthetic base layers underneath.
 At this temperature, a wetsuit is a calculated risk, not an adequate solution.
-Drysuits are expensive — quality entry-level paddling-specific drysuits run $800 to $1,200 — but that cost needs to be weighed against what’s actually at stake.
+Quality entry-level paddling-specific drysuits run $800 to $1,200 — expensive, yes, but weigh that against what’s actually at stake.

-Driven into the water unexpectedly on a 38-degree February morning, a paddler wearing a wetsuit bought for summer surfing will have less effective swimming time than someone in a properly fitted 3/2mm with a hood and gloves.
+Driven into 38-degree February water wearing a wetsuit bought for summer surfing, you’ll have less functional swimming time than someone in a properly fitted 3/2mm with a hood and gloves.
 The difference isn’t philosophical.
-It’s measurable in seconds of functional capacity.
+It’s measurable in seconds.

-One specific mistake I made early on: buying neoprene gloves sized for a snug fit like dive gloves.
-Paddle gloves need to allow grip on the shaft without constriction.
-The NRS Maverick Mitts (about $55) have a design that actually accommodates a paddle grip.
+Take it from me: I bought neoprene gloves sized snug like dive gloves.
+Paddle gloves need to allow grip on the shaft without constriction — those aren’t the same fit.
+The NRS Maverick Mitts (about $55) are designed around an actual paddle grip.
 Small detail.
-Big difference after 40 minutes on the water.
+Big difference after 40 minutes on the water in November.

 Training Benefits — Why Winter Paddling Makes You Better

-Beyond the safety considerations — which are the foundation of all of this — there’s a real performance argument for training through winter.
+Beyond the safety stuff — which is the foundation of all of this — there’s a genuine performance argument for training through winter.
 Several of them, actually.

-Cold-condition training improves your aerobic threshold.
-Your cardiovascular system works harder to maintain core temperature, which adds a layer of physiological demand to sessions that look identical on paper to summer paddles.
-The same 45-minute flatwater session in February is asking more of your body than the same session in July.
-Paddlers who maintain year-round training typically show better early-season fitness in spring than those who stop in October.
+Cold-condition training improves aerobic threshold.
+Your cardiovascular system works harder to maintain core temperature, which adds physiological demand to sessions that look identical on paper to summer paddles.
+The same 45-minute flatwater session in February is asking more of your body than that same session in July.
+Paddlers who stay on the water year-round typically show up to spring in noticeably better shape than those who quit in October.

-Winter water conditions also offer something summer rarely does: flat water.
+Winter water conditions also offer something summer rarely delivers: flat water.
 High-pressure winter systems on inland lakes produce glass-flat conditions that afternoon thermal winds completely destroy from May through August.
-Some of the best technical training sessions I’ve had were in November, on a reservoir outside Portland, in conditions so flat you could see the blade entry points reflected on the surface.
-That kind of precision feedback is valuable.
+Some of the best technical sessions I’ve had were in November, on a reservoir outside Portland — conditions so flat you could see the blade entry points reflected on the surface.
+That kind of precision feedback is hard to find in summer.

-The gear itself changes your training demands in a useful way.
-Paddling in a 3/2mm wetsuit with booties and gloves shifts your center of gravity subtly and adds resistance to shoulder rotation.
-Your stabilizer muscles — the small muscles along your spine and around your hips — work harder to maintain balance.
-After a winter of this, summer paddling in board shorts feels genuinely easier.
+The gear itself changes your training in a useful way.
+Paddling in a 3/2mm wetsuit with booties and gloves subtly shifts your center of gravity and adds resistance to shoulder rotation.
+Your stabilizer muscles — along your spine, around your hips — work harder to hold balance.
+After a full winter of this, summer paddling in board shorts feels genuinely easier.
 Your balance base is deeper.

 Winter sessions also tend to be shorter by necessity, which forces focus.
 A two-hour summer social paddle and a 45-minute winter technical session are not the same training stimulus.
 The winter session usually wins on quality.
-Less chatting, more paddling, home before it gets dark at 4:30.
+Less chatting, more actual paddling, home before it goes dark at 4:30.

 Where to Paddle in Winter — Protected Water Is Non-Negotiable

-Location selection in winter is not a preference — it’s a safety variable.
+Location selection in winter isn’t a preference — it’s a safety variable.

 Wind is the multiplier that turns manageable cold-water risk into serious danger.
 A 15 mph wind on a summer day is uncomfortable.
-A 15 mph wind on 40-degree water, when you’re in cold-shock territory within seconds of immersion and your body heat is being stripped by both the water and wind chill simultaneously, is a different situation.
-Distance from shore becomes critical because your effective swimming time after cold shock is somewhere between 30 seconds and two minutes depending on the individual, water temperature, and gear.
+That same wind on 40-degree water — when cold shock can hit within seconds of immersion and your body heat is being stripped by both the water and wind chill simultaneously — is a categorically different situation.
+Distance from shore becomes critical.
+Your effective swimming time after cold shock is somewhere between 30 seconds and two minutes, depending on the individual, the water temperature, and what you’re wearing.

-That’s the swim distance you need to stay within.
+That’s what determines your safe paddling distance from shore.
 Not comfortable swimming distance.
 Cold-shock swimming distance.
 Those are different numbers.

 Good winter paddling locations share a few characteristics: